jangwoopark/computational_finance-matlab/README.md

 - Use the binomial method in which u = e^rdelta(1 + sqrt(e^sig^2*delta - 1)), d = e^rdelta(1 - sqrt(e^sig^2*delta - 1)), p = 1/2
 - Use the binomial method in which u = e^(r-(sig^2/2)delta+sigsqrt(delta), d = e^(r-sig^2/2)delta - sig*sqrt(delta), p = 1/2
 - Use the binomial method in which u = e^sig*sqrt(delta), d = e^(-sigsqrt(delta)), p = 1/2+1/2((r-sig^2/2)sqrt(delta)/sig)

+4.2
+- Take the current price of GOOG.
+Use interest rate =2% , and strike price that is the closest integer (divisible by 10) to 120% of the current price.
+Estimate the price of the call option that expires on January of next year, using the binomial approach.
+GOOG does not pay dividends.
+To estimate the volatility, use 60 month of historical stock price data (or whatever available) on the company and the method discussed in class.
+You may use finance.yahoo.com to obtain historical prices, current price of GOOG.

+4.3
+- Consider the following information on the stock and options on it of a company: S0 = $49, K = $50, r = .03, sig = .2, T = .3846 (20 weeks), mu = .14.

+4.4
+-Estimate the following and draw the graphs: